Supreme Court preserves access to abortion pill for now

 They won a ruling on April 7 by U.S. District Judge Matthew Kacsmaryk, an appointee of former President Donald Trump, revoking FDA approval of mifepristone.
 The judge gave the Biden administration and Danco Laboratories a week to appeal and seek to keep his ruling on hold.

-Their ruling would have effectively nullified changes made by the FDA starting in 2016, including extending from seven to 10 weeks of pregnancy when mifepristone can be safely used.
-The court also would have halted sending the drug in the mail or dispensing it as a generic, and patients who seek it would have had to make three in-person visits with a doctor.
-Women also might have been required to take a higher dosage of the drug than the FDA says is necessary.
+Their ruling would effectively nullify changes made by the FDA starting in 2016, including extending from seven to 10 weeks of pregnancy when mifepristone can be safely used.
+The court also said that the drug can’t be mailed or dispensed as a generic and that patients who seek it need to make three in-person visits with a doctor.
+Women also might be required to take a higher dosage of the drug than the FDA says is necessary.

 The administration and Danco have said that chaos would ensue if those restrictions were to take effect while the case proceeds.
 Potentially adding to the confusion, a federal judge in Washington has ordered the FDA to preserve access to mifepristone under the current rules in 17 Democratic-led states and the District of Columbia that filed a separate lawsuit.